arosenfeld/immunedb/docs/pipeline_full.rst

     gapped.

 For this segment we'll assume human B-cell heavy chains, but the process is the same for any dataset.
-Depending on if you have FASTA/FASTQ files or AIRR-formatted data, you'll need to follow only one of the two commands below:
+Depending on if you want to use IgBLAST input (recommended) or the built-in annotation method the command will be one of the

-*If using AIRR-formatted-data*:
+following:

+**Option 1: Importing from IgBLAST output (recommended)**:

 .. code-block:: bash
     :caption: Run in Docker

     $ immunedb_import /share/configs/example_db.json airr \
-         /root/germlines/human/IGHV.gapped.fasta \
+         /root/germlines/igblast/human/IGHV.gapped.fasta \
-         /root/germlines/human/IGHJ.gapped.fasta \
+         /root/germlines/igblast/human/IGHJ.gapped.fasta \
-         /share/sequences

-*If using FASTA/FASTQ files*:
+         /share/input

+**Option 2: Using anchoring method**:

 .. code-block:: bash
    :caption: Run in Docker

    $ immunedb_identify /share/configs/my_db.json \
-         /root/germlines/human/IGHV.gapped.fasta \
+         /root/germlines/anchor/human/IGHV.gapped.fasta \
-         /root/germlines/human/IGHJ.gapped.fasta \
+         /root/germlines/anchor/human/IGHJ.gapped.fasta \
-         /share/sequences
+         /share/input

 After importing or identifying sequences, continue running the pipeline from
 here: